rykcod/massa/README.md

 ## [DESCRIPTION] ##
 ### [FEATURES] ###
-Build a massa-node container wich include some automation features
+Build a massa-node container wich include some automation features from a community image with Massalabs agreements

 This image include a script named "**/massa-guard/massa-guard.sh**" to:
 - [AUTOBUY/AUTOSELL]